platformsh/platformsh-docs/docs/src/increase-observability/metrics/dedicated.md

 ## Multiple clusters

-Standard Dedicated environments have a single cluster of three hosts, where each additional cluster adds at least three additional hosts to the project.
+Standard {{% names/dedicated-gen-2 %}} environments have a single cluster of three hosts, where each additional cluster adds at least three additional hosts to the project.
-Dedicated environments with two clusters display metrics in two separate groups: one for the web hosts that handle web requests and one for the service hosts that handle database, cache, and other services.
+{{% names/dedicated-gen-2 %}} environments with two clusters display metrics in two separate groups: one for the web hosts that handle web requests and one for the service hosts that handle database, cache, and other services.

 ![Metrics split into Web hosts and Service hosts](/images/metrics/split-arch.png "0.75")